sfosc/sfosc/content/social-contracts/donation.md

 needs.

-We want the software to exist, to solve our problems, to continue to improve, and to be avialable for our use.
+We want the software to exist, to solve our problems, to continue to improve, and to be available for our use.
 Therefore, we commit that we will uphold these four freedoms for all, under all circumstances:

   * The freedom to run the program as you wish, for any purpose (freedom 0).